rwtpooja1519/uber_data_analysis/README.md

 ✅ **Power BI** – Dashboard creation, interactive visuals
 ✅ **Excel** – Data cleaning & organization
 ✅ **DAX** – Advanced calculations in Power BI

+## 👩‍💻 About Me

+Hi!
+I'm **Pooja**, an aspiring **Data Analyst** with a passion for solving business problems using data.
+This project is part of my growing portfolio, where I focus on delivering insights through tools like Excel, SQL, and Power BI.

+Feel free to connect or check out more of my work!